Estimated reading time: 6 minutes

-For this reason, they can afford various luxuries like taking vacations, fancy clothes and current trends.
+For this reason, they can afford various luxuries like vacations, fancy clothes, and current trends.

-Unfortunately, such opportunities restrict students who have bank loans and other debt.
+Unfortunately, such opportunities restrict students who have bank loans and other debts.

 That is why they are more in need of budgeting tips than adults.

-Overall budgeting guidance that I can offer is in my Budget Category on the blog or in the three links below.
+I can offer overall budgeting guidance in my budget category on the blog or in the three links below.